DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 a low end-to-end latency, at the cost of lower throughput.

-In order to achieve higher throughput, the Intel® DPDK attempts to aggregate the cost of processing each packet individually by processing packets in bursts.
+In order to achieve higher throughput, the DPDK attempts to aggregate the cost of processing each packet individually by processing packets in bursts.

 Using the testpmd application as an example, the burst size can be set on the command line to a value of 16 (also the default value).